 1. Annotate your receipts and invoices.

-Clarity is king when it comes to verifying your documentation.
+Clarity is king when it comes to verifying your documentation for a suspension or IP complaint.
 Unfortunately, most sellers have invoices that are pages long, poorly itemized and downright overwhelming to Seller Performance.

 Overwhelm Seller Performance and you'll be seeing that image above quite a lot.

 "Clarity is king when it comes to verifying your documentation"

 Your best bet is to annotate your images and highlight the specific items Amazon is looking for.

 I am not an accountant but buying an iPad and Apple Pencil to properly document your documents for your business sure sounds like a business expense to me.

 There are plenty of free tools for image annotation out there.
 For a good free tool, check out Skitch by Evernote.
 If you want to pay for something a little better, check out Snagit by Camtasia (what I use).

 Here is what a properly annotated invoice should look like (this was done with Snagit).

 The image above is from Google, it is not from a past client 🙂 Also, I made up the ASIN and the date on this receipt would most likely not fly with Amazon (well over 365 days old)